LexMainye/Credit-Default/README.md

 - Introducing statistical features (mean, median, variance) of payment patterns.

 # Model Building

-# Using classification algorithms such as:
-- Random Forest
-- XGBoost
-- Evaluation

-- Evaluating model performance using metrics such as accuracy, precision, recall, F1-score, and AUC-ROC.
-- Comparing model results to select the best-performing model for deployment.
-- Model Interpretation
+Used classification algorithms such as Random Forest where the  decision tree used predicts whether a loan will default or not.

 # Results:
-The best-performing model showed an with an AUC of 0.75, the model has moderate predictive power.
+The best-performing model showed an with an AUC of 0.75, showing the model has moderate predictive power.